Terbau/fortnitepy/docs/api.rst

 	:param after: The current battlepass data.
 Same structure as :attr:`PartyMember.battlepass_info`.
 	:type after: :class:`tuple`

+.. function:: event_party_member_enlightenments_change(member, before, after)

+	This event is called when a members enlightenments values are changed.

+	:param member: The member that changed.
+	:type member: :class:`PartyMember`
+	:param before: The previous enlightenment values.
+	:type before: :class:`list`
+	:param after: The current enlightenment values.
+	:type after: :class:`list`

+.. function:: event_party_member_corruption_change(member, before, after)

+	This event is called when a members corruption value is changed.

+	:param member: The member that changed.
+	:type member: :class:`PartyMember`
+	:param before: The previous corruption value.
+Could be ``None`` if not set.
+	:type before: Optional[:class:`list`]
+	:param after: The current corruption value.
+Could be ``None`` if not set.
+	:type after: Optional[:class:`list`]

 .. function:: event_party_member_outfit_variants_change(member, before, after)

 	This event is called when a members outfit variants been changed.